PeterBlenessy/ai-assistant-for-jira-desktop/docs/ABOUT.md

 ## Overview
 AI Assistant for Jira Desktop seamlessly integrates with your Jira workspace, providing intelligent automation and assistance for your daily tasks.
 Whether you're a project manager, developer, or team member, this tool helps streamline your Jira workflow with AI-powered features.

-## Key Features
-- **AI-Powered Task Management**: Let AI help you create, update, and organize your Jira tasks more efficiently
-- **Smart Automation**: Automate repetitive tasks and get intelligent suggestions for your workflow
-- **Desktop Integration**: Native desktop application that works seamlessly with your existing Jira setup
-- **Enhanced Productivity**: Save time and reduce manual work with AI-assisted operations

 ## Benefits
 - 🚀 Boost your productivity with AI-powered assistance
 - 💡 Get intelligent suggestions for task management